SigNoz/signoz.io/src/pages/case-study/blipbillboards.md

 <p>&nbsp;</p>

-### *Any advice you would have have for teams trying to set up their observability systems?*
+### *Any advice for teams trying to set up their observability systems?*

-Use automatic instrumentation.
-Absolutely wonderful.
-Make sure you follow that for whatever language it is.
-Say it allows different libraries in to automatically instrument things like your database calls, your various http calls, all those kind of things.
-Don't worry about instrumenting yourself, just use the auto instrumenting.
-Get something set up, get something going because it is so insightful to just see things like laid out.
+I would suggest teams use the automatic instrumentation provided by OpenTelemetry libraries.
+It's good to automatically instrument things like your database calls, and your various HTTP calls, among other things.
+You don't need to worry about instrumenting applications yourself initially.
+It's great to get something up and going because it is so insightful to just see things laid out.

-The second thing I would say is like if you have an endpoint or if you have a place where there's a common endpoint that comes in to your application, wrap that in a span.
-Because all of those different things are automatically instrumented aren't necessarily tied together with a single request.
-By default you're.
+The second thing I would suggest is that if you have a place where there's a common endpoint that comes in your application, wrap that in a span because all of the different things are automatically instrumented and aren't necessarily tied together with a single request by default.

-Instrument one place, make sure you instrument the place where everything enters your system.
-So if there's like, a routing handling system, if there's some kind of a piece of code that handles requests coming in, if there's some place that handles that, you basically can wrap that in a single span, and then all of those database calls get tied together, and it's wonderful.
+If you have to instrument one place, make sure you instrument the place where everything enters your system.
+So if there's a routing handling system, or if there's a piece of code that handles requests, you can wrap that in a single span, and then all of those database calls get tied together, and it's wonderful.

 ----